 Dakota County has six regional and county parks.
-These parks offer more natural surface hiking trails than any other metro county.
+It offers among the most natural surface hiking trails of any metro county.
 That means a much more relaxing hike or run than when you constantly have to be alert for traffic on wheels!

 Dakota County uses Avenza PDF Maps app for several of their trails.
 It’s free to use and you don’t need to have cell service to access the maps once they’re on your phone.

 Winter hiking is encouraged on the park’s unmaintained, multi-purpose trails as well.
 Here’s the Lake Byllesby winter map.

 Lebanon Hills Regional Park (Eagen/Apple Valley)

 Lebanon Hills, at 2,000 acres, is one of the largest regional parks in the Twin Cities and offers a fantastic hiking trail system, including over 20 miles of hiking trails, 8 lakes and a couple ponds.

 The Park is divided between an east and west section, with Pilot Knob Road splitting the two.
 Here’s the summer map.
 The first page shows the west side with its 5+ miles of trails in the single-track bike park (also open to hikers).

 Scroll down and you’ll find the map for the east side with an additional 15 miles in woods, some open prairie, all on rolling hills and among the lakes.

 And here’s another map—a topographical, high-resolution map of both sections (be patient as it takes a while to load!).